h2tc-roboticsx/H2TC/README.md

 [tbd: pictures of connection established ??]
 <!-- <u>***TODO pictures of connection established.***</u> -->

-**Step 5)**, operate the main recorder to record following the interactive instruction.
+**Step 5**, operate the main recorder to record following the interactive instruction.
 The main recorder will automatically communicate with and command Hand Engine and NatNet client to record.
-Nevertheless, we do recommend you to regularly check Hand Engine and NatNet client to see if it bugs.
+Nevertheless, we do recommend you regularly check Hand Engine and the NatNet client to see if it bugs.
 <!-- </details> -->
 <!-- <u>***TODO picture of a complete take***</u> -->